vutran/wpmvc/README.md

 ## Your Application Resources

 Your app codebase should be stored in the `app` folder located in your theme's folder.

-You shouldn't touch anything outside of the theme folder.
+***You shouldn't touch anything outside of the theme folder unless you absolutely have to.***

 ### Models